 (b) if a person is disqualified under a written law from holding a relevant authorisation, an order under this section does not affect the disqualification.

-[Note: The end of the operative period for section 29 is postponed until the end of 31 December 2022 by the COVID-19 Response and Economic Recovery Omnibus Act 2020 Postponement Proclamation 2021 (see SL 2021/196).]

-30. Decision-maker may modify or remove conditions of authorisations during operative period
+30. Decision-maker may modify or remove conditions of authorisations during operative period2

 (1) In this section —